Books Set on a Form of Transportation

 Books Set on Different Modes of Transportation

 From planes to trains and ships to sailboats, these books on this list will transport you around the globe.
-However, as Ralph Waldo Emerson said, “It’s not the destination.
+As Ralph Waldo Emerson said, “It’s not the destination.
 It’s the journey.”
 And that’s why, for the list of books below, we’ve focused on stories that take place primarily on a mode of transportation.

 Our curated books list spans genres, from historical fiction to contemporary, and from thriller to romance.
 In addition to planes, trains, and boats, you’ll also find novels and non-fiction reads set aboard airships, bikes, and even a covered wagon.